Liposuction: Ultrasound-assisted liposuction (UAL)

 Ultrasound-assisted liposuction techniques used in the 1980s and 1990s were associated with cases of tissue damage, usually from excessive exposure to ultrasound energy.
 Third-generation UAL devices address this problem by using pulsed energy delivery and a specialized probe that allows physicians to safely remove excess fat.
 UAL is beneficial in people with a particular skin tone, in liposuction of areas that are more difficult to remove fat, that include treatment of gynecomastia, or areas where secondary liposuction is being performed.

 Laser-assisted liposuction/lipolysis (LAL)

 Referred to as Smart Lipo, this technique uses laser technology to coagulate and tighten the skin and boost collagen performance.
 Uses include "cankles", debulking surgery for elephantiasis nostras and lipedema.

-Cryolipolyis or fat freezing

-Sold under the brand name of CoolSculpting, cryolipolyis is not a type of liposuction but rather a non-surgical fat reduction procedure that freezes fat cells; it is an FDA-approved, non-invasive procedure that uses the power of cooling to disrupt fat cells underneath the dermis.
-This freezing energy crystallizes and eventually kills targeted fat cells without harming the surrounding healthy tissue.
-The body's metabolic processes work to remove the dead fat cells.
-Coolsculpting is not recommended for those with lipedema, lymphedema or other conditions that affect the lymphatic system.
-The model Linda Evangelista reportedly was left unrecognisable after a Cryolipolyis procedure.

-Radiofrequency-Assisted Liposuction
+Radiofrequency-assisted liposuction

 Radiofrequency-assisted Liposuction, also known as RFAL, is a new procedure that is being done by thermal energy to promote skin tightening and remove unwanted fat.
 In this technique, radio waves of specific frequency are used to melt fat.